 When QuickBooks Payments Would Not Be a Good Fit

 - Businesses needing a full point-of-sale (POS) system: QuickBooks GoPayment is a great payment app for occasional and low-volume sales, and QuickBooks does offer a legacy countertop POS.
-But, limited hardware compatibility, lack of cloud access, and paid customer support prevent it from being one of our recommended retail POS systems.
-Instead, opt for one of our recommended retail credit card processing companies or restaurant merchant account providers that work with a variety of software systems.
+But limited hardware compatibility, lack of cloud access, and paid customer support prevent it from being one of our leading retail POS systems.
+You can opt for one of our recommended retail credit card processing companies or restaurant merchant account providers that work with a variety of software systems.

 Overall, QuickBooks relies heavily on its ecosystem of tools, so merchants are often locked into all of them if they opt for just one.
 Other payment processors have more integration options and offer greater flexibility.

 |Transparent, flat-rate pricing||Transactions fees more expensive than most competitors|

 |Volume discounts for businesses processing more than $7,500 monthly||Slow deposit speed|

 |Mobile POS app||Imposes a chargeback fee|